What’s the Secret to Financial Success? 5 Tips to Grow Your Wealth

-Figuring out what you want out of life will really help you zone-in on your priorities and financial planning needs.
-Taking the time to do a financial planning overview with your investment time horizon and financial goals and spending in mind will help you properly forecast your retirement needs.
+Figuring out what you want out of life will really help you zone-in on your priorities and retirement planning and financial needs.
+Taking the time to do a financial planning overview with your investment time horizon and financial goals in mind will help you properly forecast your retirement needs.
 Roth says he thinks people need to be more future-focused to take advantage of financial opportunity.
 He notes:

 “Many people don’t know where they want to be and what they really want out of life.
 I’m a big advocate of prioritization to inform financial wants, needs and strategy.”

 J.D.
 Roth has no formal training in the world of finance.
 Despite being self-taught, his writing has resonated with readers at Get Rich Slowly, a blog he founded in 2006.
 His blog is devoted to helping people take control of their finances – just as he did – through organization, prioritization, and education.